anedyaio/anedya-dev-core/README.md

 For example, an Embedded system might not have alloc(), malloc(), or free() defined, where it needs to work with statically allocated space.

-See anedya_config.h for tuning operations of this library.
+See anedya_sdk_config.h for tuning operations of this library.

 ## anedya-dev-core Architecture